alexyorke/alexyorke.github.io/_posts/2021-03-10-github-actions-e2e-testing-angular.md

 ---
 title: "End to end tests"
 date: 2021-03-10
+description: "How to get Angular end-to-end tests running in GitHub Actions, including setup gotchas and tips for dealing with slowness and flakiness."
 ---

 E2E (end-to-end) tests.
 Angular.
 Yes, they're flaky.
 Yes, they're slow.
 But they are very useful and potentially under used.
 They're sometimes pushed off to run on end-developers devices because getting it to work on the CI is too finicky.